Gail Zappa: Marriage and children

-She met her future husband Frank Zappa in 1966 when she was working as a secretary at the Whisky a Go Go nightclub on Sunset Strip in Los Angeles.
+Sloatman met her future husband Frank Zappa in 1966 when she was working as a secretary at the Whisky a Go Go nightclub on the Sunset Strip in Los Angeles.
 They married in a civil ceremony in New York on September 21, 1967, late in her pregnancy with Moon Zappa, born a week later.
 The marriage also produced children Dweezil, Ahmet and Diva Zappa.
 Gail had a fraught relationship with her oldest daughter, Moon, which seemed to have been repaired at the end of Gail's life.
 But, upon her death, it was revealed that the Zappa estate would not be divided equally among the four Zappa children, leaving Moon and Dweezil in a weaker financial position.
-“It’s complicated enough to be grieving the loss of a mean mom,” Moon Zappa told the Los Angeles Times in 2016, “and then to find out she was meaner than I could have possibly comprehended...
-It’s comical, the level of betrayal.”
+"It's complicated enough to be grieving the loss of a mean mom", Moon Zappa told the Los Angeles Times in 2016, "and then to find out she was meaner than I could have possibly comprehended ...
+It's comical, the level of betrayal".
 Ahmet Zappa insisted his mother was misunderstood.
-“She demanded respect and got the respect," he said, "and that’s really unusual."
+"She demanded respect and got the respect", he said, "and that's really unusual".
 An interview with Gail was featured in the 1987 book Rock Wives, written by Victoria Balfour.

 In Frank Zappa's work

 Gail can be seen behind Frank Zappa on the sleeve of his album Absolutely Free (1967) and on the original, parody cover of his We're Only In It For The Money album (1968).
 Frank Zappa also named Barking Pumpkin Records after his wife's chronic obstructive pulmonary disease, or smoker's cough.
-Frank Zappa's relationship with manager Bennett Glotzer ended in 1984.
-From then on Gail co-managed with Frank, acted as business secretary, and supervised the record labels and mail order business.
+After Frank Zappa parted ways with manager Bennett Glotzer in 1984, Gail co-managed with Frank, acted as business secretary, and supervised the record labels and mail order business.